ksandeep18/ksandeep18/README.md

 ## 🚀 Projects:
 - [**Laptop Price Prediction**](#): Predict laptop prices using Python and Machine Learning techniques.
 - [**Portfolio Website**](#): A personal website built with HTML, CSS, and JavaScript.
-- [**Event Management**](#): event Management Website based on two roles(admin and user) which allows to perform efficient CRUD operation by admin and register for event by user , with search functinality, Quota System based on capacity of Event etc.
+- [**Event Management**](#): Event Management Website based on two roles(admin and user) which allows to perform efficient CRUD operation by admin and register for event by user , with search functinality, Quota System based on capacity of Event etc.

 ## 📈 My GitHub Stats:
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=ksandeep18&show_icons=true&theme=radical)